AC-Air Traffic Controller

 Air Traffic Controllers (AC) provide air traffic control services in air traffic control towers, radar air traffic control facilities, fleet area control and surveillance facilities, and air operations offices ashore and afloat; operate radio communication systems and light signals; direct aircraft under Visual Flight Rules (VFR) and Instrument Flight Rules (IFR); operate surveillance radar, precision radar, data link approach systems, Identification Friend or Foe (IFF) equipment and other air traffic control equipment; respond to emergency air traffic situations; maintain current flight planning information and reference material; and assist pilots in preparing and processing flight plans.
 For more detailed information, see the Rating Information Card.

-There is 1 credential closely related to the tasks performed in this Rating that may be attainable as soon as Class "A" technical school has been completed.
-Sailors can take advantage of these credentialing opportunities shortly following their initial training.
-Select "< 1 Year" for the "Experience after 'A' School" filter in the "Related Credentials" section below to view these credentials.
+There are currently no credentials closely related to the tasks performed in this Rating that may be attainable as soon as Class "A" technical school has been completed.
+However, there are 2 credentials that may be attainable within four years of initial enlistement.
+Select "< 4 Years" for the "Experience after 'A' School" filter in the "Related Credentials" section below to view these credentials.

 In addition to obtaining certifications in your field, voluntary education is another way to enhance job performance.
 Options for voluntary education include: